-- Provides a view of the curriculum as a whole (Jacobs & Johnson, 2009) - Relationships within the curriculum can be easily identified (Tariq, Scott, Cochrane, lee & Ryles, 2004) - Encourages communication amongst faculty members within a program - Provides an opportunity for reflection (Tariq, Scott, Cochrane, lee & Ryles, 2004) - Provides a context for planning and discussing the curriculum - Easy identification of strengths, gaps and redundancies in a curriculum (Jacobs & Johnson, 2009) - Supports the process of curriculum review and evaluation (University of Calgary, 2015)
+- Enhances standards of excellence in student learning - Evidence-based means of evaluating programs - Provides a view of the curriculum as a whole (Jacobs & Johnson, 2009) - Relationships within the curriculum can be easily identified, such as connections between learning outcomes, student assessments, and teaching and learning activities (Tariq, Scott, Cochrane, Lee & Ryles, 2004) - Encourages communication amongst faculty members within a program (Metzler, Rehrey, Kurz & Middendorf, 2017) - Provides an opportunity for reflection (Fraser, Crook & Park, 2007; Tariq, Scott, Cochrane, Lee & Ryles, 2004) - Helps faculty members to articulate tacit understandings about a program - Helps faculty members to document program strengths (Uchiyama & Radin, 2009; University of Calgary, 2015; Wolf, 2008) - Provides a context for planning and discussing the curriculum - Easy identification of strengths, gaps and redundancies in a curriculum (Jacobs & Johnson, 2009) - Supports the process of curriculum review and evaluation (University of Calgary, 2019)

-Curriculum Map Aligning Course Outcomes to Programlevel Learning Outcomes (PLOs)
+Aligning Course Outcomes to Program-level Learning Outcomes (PLOs)

 This example shows the alignment of a course outcome from a course to program-level learning outcomes (PLOs).
 The PLOs are listed across the top in abbreviated form.
 The instructor lists his or her course outcomes down the left-hand side.
-The instructor examined the course outcome, and decided which of the PLOs it was associated with to a MODERATE to STRONG degree, not a weak or peripheral one.
-Where there is alignment, the instructor has decided if the course outcome addresses the PLO at an introductory level, if the students are developing a higher level of competence, or if they are expected to show a more advanced level of expertise and sophistication in their learning.
+The instructor recorded the course outcome, and decided which of the PLOs it was associated with to a MODERATE to STRONG degree, not a weak or peripheral